Tips on Exhibition Stands (2)

 Here’s some further points re Exhibition Stands – these are more general advice and less about design.

-Getting your exhibition stand – with your exhibition stand, order the type of wheeled transit case that has a wraparound graphic and a wooden counter-top (shown in the stand above), they give you more options for your display.
+Getting your exhibition stand – with your exhibition stand, order the type of wheeled transit case that has a wraparound graphic and a wooden counter-top (shown in the stand at left), they give you more options for your display.
 On top of the transit case, a laptop running a video or powerpoint will help to draw delegates to your stand.

 Curved wall exhibition stands are generally about 2.2 metres high, so if your staff aren’t all six-footers, it’s a bit of a stretch to reach those top connectors.
 Instead, take the kitchen steps with you for the build-up, this’ll result in fewer crumpled panels.